Action of 4 February 1781: Background

-On the outbreak of the war, British Admiral George Rodney was ordered to lead a British expedition to capture the Dutch colony of St. Eustatius, an entrepot that operated as a major trading centre despite its relatively small size.
-Rodney was already in the Americas as part of his service against the American rebels, and was ordered to sail into the Caribbean, as the Dutch controlled several territories there.
-The island was easily and bloodlessly captured by the expeditionary force along with all the merchant ships in the harbour, as the commanding Dutch forces surrendered in the face of the overwhelming British numbers.
-Rodney received intelligence that a convoy of about thirty merchant ships richly laden with sugar and other commodities had, just before his arrival, sailed from the island for the Dutch Republic under the escort of a Dutch ship of the line of sixty guns.
-He immediately dispatched two ships of the line, along with a frigate, under the command of Captain Francis Reynolds-Moreton, 3rd Baron Ducie in pursuit of them.
+On 20 December 1780, Great Britain declared war on the Dutch Republic, iniating the Fourth Anglo-Dutch War.
+Following the outbreak of the war, British Admiral of the White George Rodney was ordered to lead an expedition to capture the Dutch colony of Sint Eustatius, an entrepôt that operated as a major trading centre despite its relatively small size.
+Rodney was already in the West Indies as part of his service in the War of American Independence, and his expedition arrived at Sint Eustatius on 3 February 1781.
+The Dutch garrison quickly surrendered in the face of overwhelming British numbers, and were captured along with all the merchantmen in the colony's harbour.
+Rodney subsequently received intelligence that a Dutch convoy of 30 merchantmen laden with sugar and other commodities had just before his arrival set sail from Sint Eustatius for Holland under the escort of a 60-gun ship of the line of the Dutch States Navy.
+He immediately sent a squadron of two ships of the line and a frigate under Captain Francis Reynolds to pursue the convoy.